 You need to understand what they need and why they buy to build your e-Commerce plan.

-For this you need to find and use e-Commerce insights.
-Specific understanding of what drives purchase decisions with your customers.
+That means finding and using e-Commerce insights.
+Specific understanding of what drives customer purchase decisions.

-But where to start?
-How do you know what research questions to ask?
-And how do you find out what customers need or want from online shopping?
+But where do you start?
+What research questions do you ask?
+How do you find out what online customers actually need or want?

 Nobody starts e-Commerce as an expert.
-We thought it’d be useful to share how we found and applied insights from our first ever e-Commerce market research project.
-What worked, what didn’t and what we did with the e-Commerce insights.
-(We also refer to this project in our articles on e-Commerce learnings from the magpie, and the barriers to e-Commerce).
+So, this article goes back to how we found and used insights on our first ever e-Commerce market research project.
+What worked.
+What didn’t.
+And what we did with the e-Commerce insights we found. (see also our articles on e-Commerce learnings from the magpie, and the barriers to e-Commerce for more on this).